If you are yet to claim a rental bond, you may be contacted by Consumer and Business (CBS) to help reunite you with your old bond money.

 If you have an unclaimed bond you may contact CBS at any time to reclaim that money, but you are encouraged to make a claim as soon as possible.

-To check if you have an unclaimed bond, visit the CBS Bond Status Register and search the bond or guarantee number, or the address of the property rented.
+To check if you have an unclaimed bond, visit the CBS Bond Status Search and search the bond or guarantee number, or the address of the property rented.

 If an unclaimed bond is found that belongs to you, you'll be given the option to apply for it to be repaid.